theroyalwedesign/interfacevision.github.com/technology.md

   	public IItem opRight { get; set; }
     ...

-This means if we want to add two long primitive data types (or integers), we will need to call the withLong (withInt) property of IItem.
+This means if we want to add two long primitive data types (or integers or floats), we will need to call the withLong (withInt, withFloat) property of IItem.
 This is seen within the implementation of withLong (and withInt) of Add:

     ...
   	public long withLong {